METEORITE MEN FREQUENTLY ASKED QUESTIONS (FAQ)

 ARE THE METEORITE MEN AVAILABLE FOR PERSONAL APPEARANCES?

-Yes, as long as their filming schedule permits.
-The Meteorite Men have made personal appearances at the USA Science and Engineering Fest on the National Mall in Washington, D.C.; at the Oscar E. Monnig Meteorite Museum at TCU, Fort Worth; at Science Cafe for the Flandrau Science Center in Tucson; at the Lunar and Planetary Lab in Tucson; at the Northeast Astronomy Forum (NEAF) in New York; and at the annual Tucson gem and mineral showcases.
+Yes, as long as their schedule permits.
+The Meteorite Men have made personal appearances at the USA Science and Engineering Fest on the National Mall in Washington, D.C.; National Metal Detecting Day; at the Oscar E. Monnig Meteorite Museum at TCU, Fort Worth; the Northeast Astronomy Forum (NEAF) in New York; the Stellafane astronomy convention, the Arizona Science & Astronomy Expo, Science Cafe for the Flandrau Science Center in Tucson; at the Lunar and Planetary Lab in Tucson; at the annual Tucson gem and mineral shows, among others.
 Speaking fees vary depending on the type of event.
-Please contact our press agent for details.
+Please contact our media director for details.

 I FOUND A METEORITE, WHAT SHOULD I DO?